alexhunsley/tca-beam/README.md

 * setup of higher order reducer with sub-reducers
 * creation of navigation stacks with subfeatures (perhaps using decoupled navigation)

+The tool isn't intended to be able to 'edit' any existing project; it's just a convenience for a quick starting points.

 ## Implementation

 It's highly desirable that the template files that generate the stubs are tweakable by the user.